philippines69/carlcastroarchives/about.md

 ---
-title: Hi, I'm Carl Robin Castro
+title: Hi, I'm Carl Castro
 permalink: "/about/"
 layout: page
 excerpt: 'The name''s Carl.
 I''m an engineering freshman (if that adds to anything)